What’s New in 2026

 - Provide safety and health training in languages employees understand.

-- Maintain records of work-related injuries and illnesses.
+- Maintain records of work-related accidents, injuries, and illnesses.

 - Post the OSHA Job Safety and Health poster in a visible location.